-Cultural Competency Checklist
+Cultural Competence Checklist

-College of the Canyons
+Curriculum Committees at College of the Canyons

-Please review the Course Outline of Record (COR) using the following prompts, which have been created by CoC's Curriculum Committee.
+Please review the Course Outline of Record (COR) using the following prompts, which have been created by CoC's Curriculum Committees.
 This course, where appropriate:

-- Provides relevant examples of significant contributions from persons of diverse backgrounds (for example, based upon age, race, national origin, ethnicity, gender, gender-identity, sexual orientation, religion, ability, language and socio-economic status).1 - Provides inclusive context to major events and contributions to a discipline/field. - In courses with a/an historical, social, and/or cultural focus, significant events are presented and described with attention to diversity and the social and cultural circumstances that produced them. - Represents the full scope of a given discipline/field. - Sub-disciplines, or specialties, are appropriately represented and described. - Is sensitive to the experiences of marginalized groups. - Language, including naming conventions of ethnic groups, is current and appropriate. - Is adaptable to accommodate the evolution of dynamic disciplines. - Objectives are written to allow the course to adapt to changes in the discipline, including new specialties, theories, or practices. - Texts are culturally-competent. - Selected texts are current, include significant contributions from persons of diverse groups, provide social and cultural context where appropriate, and use appropriate language. - Sample assignments concern diverse cultures, people, and/or experiences. - Sample assignments either in the Methods of Evaluation area and/or the DLA consider the course content in relation to distinct cultures, peoples and/or experiences which may generate/reveal greater understanding.
+- Provides relevant examples of significant contributions from persons of diverse backgrounds. - For example, this may be based upon age, race, national origin, ethnicity, gender, genderidentity, sexual orientation, religion, ability, language and socio-economic status. - Provides inclusive context to major events and contributions to a discipline/field. - In courses with a/an historical, social, and/or cultural focus, significant events are presented and described with attention to diversity and the social and cultural circumstances that produced them. - Represents the full scope of a given discipline/field. - o Sub-disciplines, or specialties, are appropriately represented and described. - Is sensitive to the experiences of marginalized groups. - Language, including naming conventions of ethnic groups, is current and appropriate. - Is adaptable to accommodate the evolution of dynamic disciplines. - Objectives are written to allow the course to adapt to changes in the discipline, including new specialties, theories, or practices. - Includes texts which are culturally competent. - Selected texts are current, include significant contributions from persons of diverse groups, provide social and cultural context where appropriate, and use appropriate language. - Includes a sample assignment and/or discussion board prompt in the Distance Education Addendum (DEA) which concerns diverse cultures, people, and/or experiences. - Sample assignments either in the Methods of Evaluation area and/or the DEA consider the course content in relation to diverse cultures, peoples and/or experiences which may generate/reveal greater understanding.

-SPRING 2021 HOOPER_L; Edited Fall 2022 & Fall 2023 George_T
+SPRING 2021 HOOPER\L; Edited Fall 2022 & Fall 2023 George\T; edited Fall 2024 Curriculum Cultural Competence Subcommittee

-1 Our understanding of cultural competence relies on a broad definition of diversity which aligns well with the New York Department of Education: "embracing 'multiple expressions of diversity (e.g. race, social class, gender, language, sexual orientation, nationality, religion, ability', these become central assets that drive student learning and success to a higher level (quoted on page 3 of Allan Hancock College's "Culturally Responsive Higher Education Curriculum Assessment Tool").
+&lt;sup>1 Our understanding of cultural competence relies on a broad definition of diversity which aligns well with the New York Department of Education: "embracing 'multiple expressions of diversity (e.g. race, social class, gender, language, sexual orientation, nationality, religion, ability', these become central assets that drive student learning and success to a higher level (quoted on page 3 of Allan Hancock College's "Culturally Responsive Higher Education Curriculum Assessment Tool").